Beaverlodge

 Beaverlodge is a town in northern Alberta, Canada.
 It is located on Highway 43, 43 km west of Grande Prairie and 48 km east of the British Columbia border.

 History

 The town was named for the Beaverlodge River, which was known as Uz-i-pa ("temporary lodge") by members of the Beaver First Nation.
 The first European-Canadian settlers arrived in 1909.

+In 1953, a Specialized Canadian Forces Station was built five miles northeast of the town.
+It was a General Surveillance Radar Station built as part of the NORAD pact with U.S. The buildings were operated by U.S military members, until the mid 60s when control was handed back to the Royal Canadian Air Force.
+Operations at the base ceased on April 1, 1988, when the threat of the Cold War decreased.
+The buildings were all eventually demolished in the mid 1990s.

 Geography

 Climate

 Beaverlodge experiences a subarctic climate (Köppen climate classification Dfc) that borders on a humid continental climate (Köppen Dfb).